-- 2) Knowledge of corporate finance is highly recommended. - 3) Class discussions of current M&A events may make the schedule change.
+- 2) Knowledge of corporate finance is highly recommended. - 3) Class discussions of current M&A events may affect the schedule.
 Please follow the announcements in class. - 4) Students are expected to abide by the Stern MBA Honor Code in all aspects of this course.